tirthalpatel/Learning-Spring/gs-spring-cloud/gs-microservices/gs-hystrix-dashboard/README.md

 * Pulling the configuration information from Spring Cloud Config Server and automatically registered with Eureka server.
 * Hystrix Dashboard with Turbine

+In some environments (such as in a PaaS setting), the classic Turbine model of pulling metrics from all the distributed Hystrix commands does not work.
+In that case, you might want to have your Hystrix commands push metrics to Turbine.
+Spring Cloud enables that with messaging.
+To do so on the client, add a dependency to spring-cloud-netflix-hystrix-stream and the spring-cloud-starter-stream-* of your choice.

 ## Pre-requisites

 * [Parent README.md](../README.md)